tableau/connector-plugin-sdk/docs/design.md

 ## Assign a plugin version

-Plugin-version is a requirement for submitting your connector to the Tableau Connector Gallery, especially with a partner releasing a newer version in Tableau gallery and notifying customers to download an update.
+Plugin-version is a requirement for submitting your connector to the Tableau Connector Gallery.
+It helps customers and partners understand which version of a connector is being used currently and if it is the most up-to-date.
 You should start your plugin version with `plugin-version='1.0.0'` and increment it based on major or minor changes to your connector.

-## Set your min-tableau-version
+## Know the min-tableau-version
 For the min-tableau-version, is checked before a connector is registered to tableau.
 If the current version of tableau does is less than the min-tableau-version then the connector is not registered.
-You should set your `min-version-tableau` to the version that has the features used in your connector.
+This is set by the packager and there is no need set this manually.

 ***Note: `version` in the manifest file does not refer to plugin version.
 Please leave this set to `version='18.1'`*** <br />

 ***FAQs about Versioning***
-- When should I update I update min-tableau-version?
-    - Update the min-tableau version only when there is a breaking change dependent on a feature on the newer version of Tableau.

 - What should I (partner) do if I need to make a breaking change to the connector?
   - If there is a breaking change to your connector you should submit a new connector.
-This will ensure that there is a connector for the workbooks that used older connector and prevents the downgrade issue with server and desktop using a different version of the connectors.
+This will ensure that there is a connector for an existing workbook that used the older connector.
+It also prevents issues with workbook version downgrade scenarios when Tableau Server and Desktop are using different version of a connector.

 ## Choose a dialect